NykG1/connectFour/README.md

 The AI for this game could be improved quite a bit.
 This project was made to include a very simple bot player as it was not the main focus.

+To run JavaDoc, type "make doc".
+The documentation will then be stored in a directory called "doc".
+A few errors will display when running this command because some things are not commented.

+To build the .class files, type "make build".

+To remove the .class files, type "make clean".